Alondradaisy/portfolio/README.md

 ## Setup/Installation Requirements

+* _Copy Github repostory link from the sumission box_
+* _Paste the copied link into the terminal after the command 'git clone' + Github link_
+* _Next, type in the command 'code .' to open the cloned repository into the VS Code editor_
 * _Open a web browser_
 * _Type in and head to html link_
 * _Open the webpage and scroll through portfolio_